LTB122/BahnarSource/README.md

 * Checkpoint model:
   The current best model is aligned_bartpho model. the checkpoint is stored at:
   [Link](https://drive.google.com/drive/folders/10M4l95A7ImxfSPtV8JzAWNm5ytrUwOgC?usp=sharing)

+- Open the download link: Click the link above or paste it into your browser to access the model files on Google Drive.

+- Download all files: Download the entire folder or all the files inside the folder.
+Make sure you have all the necessary checkpoint files (e.g., pytorch_model.bin, config.json, tokenizer.json, etc.).

+- Create the `pretrained` folder: If you don’t have a folder named `pretrained` in your project directory, please create one.

+- Move the downloaded files: After downloading, move all model files into the `pretrained` folder.
 ```bash
 cd BARTViBa
 python -m venv venv